yukimotopress/langs/to-ruby-from-python.md

 ---
-title: "To Ruby From Python"
+title: To Ruby From Python
 ---

 Python is another very nice general purpose programming language.
 Going